LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/hhutzyk8cxzvk3qi71ta.png)

-**Troubleshooting**
+**If Kibana does not load on your browser**
 ```
-If you are having trouble getting Kibana to work, try restarting your Elasticsearch server.
-Go to the command prompt terminal used for your Elasticserach server.
+If you are having trouble getting Kibana to load, try restarting your Elasticsearch server.
+Go to the terminal used for your Elasticserach server.
 Press `control + c`.
 Then, run elasticsearch.bat in the same terminal.

-Go back to your command prompt terminal for Kibana.
+Go back to your terminal that is running Kibana.
 Run `control + c` in the command prompt terminal.
 Then, run kibana.bat in the terminal.
 Go to http://localhost:5601 on your browser.
 ```
 All right let's get back to the Kibana browser.